 - Within seven (7) calendar days following the date the supervisor’s response was due, if the supervisor fails to respond within the prescribed time limit.

 - If the grievant is not satisfied with the second step response, or if the second step response is not provided within the prescribed time limit, the grievant may present the grievance to the appointing authority or his designee.
-If the grievant does not know who this is, the Human Resources Office can provide guidance.
+If the grievant does not know who this is, the Human Resources and Student Employment Office can provide guidance.

 - This shall occur: